-- Offices with Steady Business Flow: The Gross Lease fits here, as an attorney, consultant or accountant pretty much want to pay like a residential lease.
-There's a fixed monthly amount and possibly utilities, but none of the other expenses of building maintenance or operation are the responsibility of the tenant.
+The gross lease in commercial real estate is sometimes described as something different from a full service lease, but the difference really isn't great.
+A gross lease might fit an attorney, consultant, or accountant because there's a fixed monthly amount and possibly payment of utilities, but none of the other expenses of building maintenance or operation are the responsibility of the tenant.

 Commercial Real Estate Lease Types

 A Variation of One of These Might Work for You

 A good landlord/tenant match in commercial real estate requires a lease that benefits both sides.
 Landlords need income from rent and to control costs to assure a profit.
 Tenants want to peg their rental costs as closely as possible.

 Residential leases are far simpler—the tenant typically pays her rent and her own utilities, exclusive of sewer and maybe water or trash.
 There are many more considerations in commercial leases.

 A retail business can have seasonal or other factors that influence sales quite a bit over the course of a year and they require leases that accommodate that.
 Offices with steady business flow prefer to pay like residential leases.
 Manufacturing, industrial, or machine-intensive businesses are heavy utility users, and they also tend to be harder on the structure and facilities.
 A variety of leases can fit one or more of these situations.